TMJ Surgery in Long Island City, NY

 Open Joint Surgery

 Late-stage TMD with severe physical breakdown of the joint structures usually requires open-joint surgery for improvement.
-These procedures involve a lengthier recovery period, usually supplemented with physical therapy.
+These procedures, usually supplemented with physical therapy, aim to restore function by reshaping, removing, or replacing the damaged tissues.

 Have questions?
 We've got answers.